htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 -  The CPU is idle.
 -  The slot has been Unclaimed for more than 2 hours.

-The sample ``HIBERNATE`` expression that enters the power state called "RAM", if ``ShouldHibernate`` evaluates to ``True``, and remains in its current state otherwise is
+The sample :macro:`HIBERNATE` expression that enters the power state called "RAM", if ``ShouldHibernate`` evaluates to ``True``, and remains in its current state otherwise is